Hallatscheklab/StatPhys/_sources/QM-SM-Intro/QM-SM-intro.md

 ## When does quantum mechanics make a difference?

-Following Kardar, we'll motivate quantum statistical mechanics with some cases where classical mechanics gives incorrect answers or even diverges, before developing the general formalism.
+Following Kardar 6.1 and 6.2, we'll motivate quantum statistical mechanics with some cases where classical mechanics gives incorrect answers or even diverges, before developing the general formalism.

 #### Fluctuations of a Hydrogen atom